patricklafrance/wmfnext-shell/README.md

 );
 ```

+> **Note**
+>
+> If your application is not loading any remote modules, skip the `bootstrap.tsx` file and move the previous code to the `index.ts` file.

-Now, let's assume that you want to load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) (please, make sure you installed `wmfnext-remote-loader` dependency).
+Now, let's assume that you want to load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) (make sure you installed `wmfnext-remote-loader` dependency).

 👉 The first thing to do is adding the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin) to the Webpack configuration.